low histamine smoothie recipe histamine intolerance granola

 Buckwheat, despite its name, doesn’t contain wheat or gluten at all.
 The smaller groats are great for a subtle crunch in your granola, while providing a rich source of nutrition through its mineral and antioxidant profiles.

-Even more fibre can be obtained with the addition of organic, gluten-free rolled oats, and just a dash of sweetness with the maple syrup all adds up to a healthy, crunchy granola.
+To top it all off, add just a dash of sweetness with the maple syrup to make a tasty, healthy, low histamine crunchy granola.

-Doesn’t it feel more like a dessert than a breakfast food?
-That’s the point!
 Bland breakfasts that guarantee a hold on your histamine are no longer required.
-It’s time to enjoy your food - low histamine or not, taste should never be sacrificed!
+It’s time to enjoy your food - just because you're following a low histamine diet, taste should never be sacrificed!

 Want a comprehensive list of low histamine foods that you can enjoy, guilt-free?
 Click below to get my free guide to histamine intolerance below, which will show you everything from what to eat, to how to reduce symptoms naturally!